bender-labs/wrap-statistics/README.md

 - begin: start of the interval in ms
 - end: start of the interval in ms
 - usd: total locked usd value at the time of locking on the interval
+- data : array of all tokens with their corresponding usd wrapped values

 This endpoints accepts query filters on :
 - interval => value "days" or "weeks"

 ## Endpoint http://localhost:3000/v1/wraps/volume/rolling

-Return the wrapped usd volume of the last rolling 24h
+Return the wrapped usd volume of the last rolling 24h for all tokens